rideau-info.com

 In December 1814, Sir George Prevost, in writing to Lieutenant General Sir Gordon Drummond at Kingston stated that, "In the event of your entertaining apprehensions of the Enemy's interrupting the existing line of Communication from Montreal to Kingston, you will lose no time in giving effect to as much of Lt.
 Col. McDonnell's project as you shall consider practicable for the purpose of establishing a second route of transport by the Rideau."

-In February 1817, an advertisement was issued from the Lieutenant-Governor’s office in York (Toronto) and published in several papers.
+In February 1817, an advertisement was issued from the Lieutenant-Governor's office in York (Toronto) and published in several papers.
 It asked for tenders to render the whole or any part of a water communication between "La Chine" and Kingston by the course of the River Rideau, navigable for boats drawing up to three feet (0.9 m) of water and twelve feet (3.7 m) in width.
 The ad asked for tenders for both the Irish Creek route and for "opening the communication in the direction of the Rideau Lake, and the waters communicating from thence to Mud Lake [Newboro Lake], and from thence to Kingston."
 The Lieutenant-Governor's office was underwhelmed with the response.
 There was no interest in this project.
 Threats of war seemed to have ended and thoughts had turned strictly to commerce.
-For commerce purposes, the St. Lawrence was much more attractive, and efforts were being made to render it more navigable.
+For commerce purposes, the St. Lawrence River was much more attractive, and efforts were being made to render it more navigable.
 However, the Royal Engineers, concerned with matters of defence rather than commerce, continued to investigate various military routes, including the Rideau.

 George Ramsey, the 9th Earl of Dalhousie, became Governor of British North America in late 1820.
 Dalhousie was presumably influenced by his mentor, the Duke of Wellington (who defeated Napoleon at the Battle of Waterloo in 1815).
 The Duke (who was later to become Prime Minister of England) was at that time the head of the military Ordnance Department.
 Wellington was keen on the Rideau as a line of military communication and defence, and had been instrumental in establishing the settlements of Richmond and Perth, made up of retired military personnel.

-Dalhousie made a trip up the Ottawa River after the ice broke in 1821.
+Dalhousie made a trip up the Ottawa River after the ice broke in 1820.
 In Richmond, he expounded on the importance of the Richmond Landing area (on the south side of the Ottawa River near the base of the Chaudière Falls) as an essential debarkation point for settlers arriving in this area.
 He commanded the Superintendent of Settlers in Richmond to "take steps to affect the purchase, and to watch any advertisement of the sale of it, but to report to me before he concluded" [the purchase].
 A retired officer, Captain LeBreton, who had been present at the dinner where Dalhousie had stressed the importance of the Richmond Landing area, bought, a few months later, 400 acres of land in the area of Richmond Landing, offered at a public sale.
-He then offered to sell this land to Dalhousie at a price five to eight time greater than what he had paid.
+He then offered to sell this land to Dalhousie at a price five to eight times greater than what he had paid.
 It was later said that this influenced Dalhousie on where not to place the head of the Rideau Canal.

 Dalhousie also asked his Lieutenant-Governor of Upper Canada, Sir Peregrine Maitland, to advise on ways the government might obtain various pieces of land fronting the Ottawa.
 In June 1823, Dalhousie purchased 150 acres of land from Hugh Fraser, occupying what is now known as Entrance Valley, the head of the Rideau Canal.